Fiorello H. LaGuardia High School: Representation in other media

-The 1980 dramatic film Fame was based on student life at the School of Performing Arts prior to its merger into LaGuardia High School.
-A television series based on the film, Fame, was launched in 1982.
+The 1980 dramatic film Fame was based on student life at the School of Performing Arts before its merger into LaGuardia High School.
+A television series based on the film, Fame, aired in 1982.
 It was adapted again as a stage musical, which premiered in 1988.
 A loose remake of the film was released in 2009.

 Drugs and mental health issues

-The use of illegal substances is very prevalent in Laguardia High School.
 The school has documented issues with heavy drugs such as opioids and other pharmaceuticals.

-Mental health is also a very big issue at the school.
-This paired with homework and practicing talents as well as other obligations has taken a toll on the mental health of the student body, especially in recent years.
-This is evident in the NYCDOE's school snapshot surveys which reveal that 81% of students say they experienced stress while learning at Laguardia High School.
-Additionally, in the 2019–2020 NYCDOE surveys, only 46% of students reported that their teachers support them when they're upset.
+Mental health is also a big issue at the school.
+Students have sometimes struggled with the demanding workload at the school.
+Other obligations have taken a toll on the mental health of the student body, especially in recent years.
+The NYCDOE's school snapshot surveys shows that 81% of students at the school say they experienced stress.
+In the 2019–2020 NYCDOE surveys, 46% of students reported that their teachers support them when they're upset.